 1. The NPCs flow is incorrect as it shows flow going rearward while it is actually going upward.

-2. The NPCs flow is closer to being correct here, but still does not represent the flow like Fluent.
+2. The NPCs flow is closer to being correct here but still does not represent the flow like Fluent.
 The flow is more upward than NPCS shows in the visualizations.

 3. This specific spot is where NPCS is off by a large margin.
 The arrows are showing that the flow is attached and flowing with the wing.
-In reality, we have separated flow that is actually going the reverse direction.
+In reality, we have a separated flow that is actually going in the reverse direction.

 4. This is another area that is off considerably.
 The NPCs flow shows attached flow when in reality, it is detached by the end plate here with some reverse flow.